Patrick-Sherlund/mcswf/README.md

     squash 222fabf5e0 Removed unneeded logic
     squash 726a2f9a10 MCSWF-1: Create Homepage
 ```
-_There may be some conflicts when rebasing with develop, you can resolve those conflicts and continue the rebasing_
+_There may be some conflicts when rebasing with master, you can resolve those conflicts and continue the rebasing_
 <br/>
 _Example: (After all conflicts are resolved)_
 ```sh